huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-friend-to-all-is-a-friend-to-none.md

 ---

 The real gauge of friendship is how clean your house needs to be before they can come over.

 ---

+Old friends remember who you were before you made yourself up.

+---